JelenaCuka/MultiAgentSmartSurvailanceSystem/README.md

 -file FBToken is not uploaded
 -and also videos are not uploaded (bcz size)
--also several dependencies need to be installed to use system (spade, tensorflow, opencv, facebookenv)
+-also several dependencies need to be installed to use system (spade, tensorflow, opencv, facebook-sdk)

 -following files represent different running versions (different videos):